Chapter 16. Human Evolutionary Genetics

 As many as 99% of human genes are conserved across all mammals.
 The functionality of many genes is virtually the same among many organisms.
 It is highly unlikely that the same gene with the same function would spontaneously develop among all currently living species.

 Humans and mice have similar genomes, but their genes are ordered differently.
-245 chromosomal rearrangements separate human and mouse genome.
+A total of about 245 chromosomal rearrangements separate human and mouse genome.
 Among these, there are reversals, fusions, fissions, and translocations.

 Significant chromosomal rearranging occurred between the diverging point of humans and mice.
 For example, human chromosome 3 contains homologous sequences to at least five mouse chromosomes.
 The homology between chromosome regions of different species is called synteny